-This is a wonderful exercise to encourage English language learners (ELs) at all levels to expand their writing by including more details.
+This is a wonderful exercise to encourage English Learners at all levels to expand their writing by including more details.
 I do this fun exercise a couple times a week to develop better writing.

 First, I review the poster and point out how different details answer each question.
 Then, I write a two-word sentence on the board such as - It ran.
 With the help of the class we expand the sentence to answer all the questions.
 The result might look like this - Just now a black squirrel ran quickly up the tree because a dog barked.